dotnet/docs-aspire/docs/whats-new/preview-5.md

 builder.Build().Run();
 ```

-As can be seen above the Event Hubs integration includes support for the Event Hubs processor architecture
-not just the consumer model (although either can be used).
+As can be seen above the Event Hubs integration includes support for the Event Hubs processor architecture not just the consumer model (although either can be used).
 Refer to the README for the `Aspire.Azure.Messaging.EventHubs` package for examples of how to wire-up to the provisioned Event Hubs resource in your service projects.

 For more information, see [.NET Aspire Azure Event Hubs component](../messaging/azure-event-hubs-component.md).

 ## Manifest changes

-The
+The manifest format has been updated to support the new features in preview 5.
+The following sections outline the changes to the manifest format.

 ### Volume in the manifest